abdibrokhim/Medicord/INSTRUCTIONS.md

 flutter run -d chrome
 ```

-## ❓ How to Use (Phase 1, v0.1)
+`If you face any issues, please refer to stack overflow or the official website.`

-Make sure you already have the Backend API running on your local machine or on a server.
-You can find the backend API [here](https://github.com/abdibrokhim/Medicord-Service) and follow the instructions written in the [README.md](https://github.com/abdibrokhim/Medicord-Service/blob/main/README.md).
+## ❓ How to Use (CoMedAI)

 After running the app, you can either sign in with the following credentials (if you need pre-populated data like patients, observations, etc.):